 So why not get it done right the first time?
 Why spend the extra money on getting it poorly done only to have to go and get it fixed.
 It could have been done right the first time and now our hands are tied with a poor design and blown-out line work.
 I understand that you can 'get it cheaper down the street' or 'you know a guy that would do it for 20 bucks and a case of beer,' but the fact is that it will almost always look exactly like what it is, a 20 dollar tattoo.

 There is a reason a Lamborghini is expensive.
 There is a reason an amazing tattoo will cost more.
 The price of a tattoo shouldn't really be much of a factor.
-If you cannot afford it, then save up for it.
+If you cannot afford it, then you can definitely save up for it.